JosXa/tgintegration/README.rst

     def act_await_response(self, action: AwaitableAction) -> Response: ...

-It expects an ``AwaitableAction`` which is a plan for a message to be sent, while the ``BotIntegrationClient`` just makes it easy and removes a lot of the boilerplate code to create these actions.
+It expects an ``AwaitableAction`` which is a plan for a message to be sent, while the ``BotController`` just makes it easy and removes a lot of the boilerplate code to create these actions.

 After executing the action, the client collects all incoming messages that match the ``filters``